Vak00/goPassM/README.md

 # goPassM
-Little project about in order to discover Go
+Little project about in order to discover Go.